danhlutz/code_red/class_04.md

         * making sure your while loop doesn't run forever

     * Problem 02: guess and check

+    * looping back full circle: the list comprehension

-    * Problem 03: introduction to bisection search
+    * IF WE HAVE TIME: Problem 03: introduction to bisection search